centreon/centreon-broker/doc/user/modules.rst

 status_column -> value   Value of the column.
 Macros accepted. status_column -> is_tag  Boolean value that is set to true if the
                          current column is a tag.
-Defaults to false. metrics_timeseries       Name of the time series for metrics.
+Defaults to false. status_column -> type    Type of the column.
+Can be either 'string' or 'number'.
+Default to 'string'. metrics_timeseries       Name of the time series for metrics.
 Macros accepted. metrics_column           Define one metrics column.
 Each InfluxDB